 In 2021, the Falcons finished the season with a 7-10 overall record.
 This NFC South team did not make the playoffs.
 With Matt Ryan as the team's starter again in 2022, where will the team look to improve?
-With the salary cap looming over the Falcons, there are little hopes for big numbers of additional free agent signings.
+With the salary cap looming over the Falcons, there are little hopes for big numbers of additional free-agent signings.
 The team already has a large number of free agents on the roster.
 At quarterback, Josh Rosen looks to be on the bubble.
-This 2018, first round draft pick was working towards the back up spot behind Ryan.
-Feleipe Franks may be the back up QB "keeper" for the Falcons, so Rosen may be on the way out.
+This 2018, the first-round draft pick was working towards the backup spot behind Ryan.
+Feleipe Franks may be the backup QB "keeper" for the Falcons, so Rosen may be on the way out.

 Cordarrelle Patterson had an outstanding year in Atlanta.
-He made hints towards sticking around, but there are teams in the league that may offer him big money.
+He made hints about sticking around, but there are teams in the league that may offer him big money.
 Calvin Ridley will be sitting out the entire 2022 season.
-He's spent four seasons with the Falcons, but ran into some trouble involving betting on NFL games.
+He's spent four seasons with the Falcons but ran into some trouble involving betting on NFL games.
 That means Russell Gage may be moving up a few roster spots and sticking around.
 Christian Blake may have played his last game in a Falcons uniform.
 Kyle Pitts at tight end means Hayden Hurst will more than likely move on.
-Finally, Foyesade Oluokun is a "must sign" free agent.
-He's proven his worth at linebacker and lead the NFL in tackles.
+Finally, Foyesade Oluokun is a "must-sign" free agent.
+He's proven his worth at the position of linebacker and led the NFL in tackles.

-The first move they made was to extended placekicker Matt Bryant for three more years.
+The first move they made was to extend placekicker Matt Bryant for three more years.
 Next, they signed cornerback Leon McFadden to a one-year contract extension.
 Their “big” move in free agency was cornerback Justin Bethel.
 They also added offensive lineman Brandon Fusco and tight end Logan Paulson.
-Other than that, a very quiet free agency period for the Falcons.
+Other than that, a very quiet free-agency period for the Falcons.